 A Book in Time

 Going over significant past events and learning world history is made more interesting with A Book in Time!

 It started out as a list of recommended books and readings on history for kids, but now has expanded to include activities, crafts, online games, and maps and timelines to inject creativity and interaction in the online learning process.

-content and photos, National Geographic makes for an amazing online learning resource!
+With highly-engaging content and photos, National Geographic makes for an amazing online learning resource!
 It lists a variety of ideas and lessons that teachers, parents, and students can browse through to expand their knowledge about the planet, the wildlife and their habitats.

-educational activities and games that you can try to explore ideas and insights.
+The site also suggests educational activities and games that you can try to explore ideas and insights.
 NatGeo also has website especially for little adventurers and young explorers.

 Read Naturally, Inc.